autogenhub/autogen/README.md

   </a>
 </p>

-## License Update
+## License
-As of August 25, 2024, this project is licensed under the Apache License, Version 2.0 (Apache-2.0).
+This project is licensed under the [Apache License, Version 2.0 (Apache-2.0)](./LICENSE).
 We have chosen this license to ensure that future contributions are protected under terms that explicitly address patent rights and provide explicit trademark protection.

-### Historical Licensing
-Please note that prior contributions up to August 24, 2024, were made under the MIT License.
-This licensing still covers the original code from the upstream project and any contributions made to our project before this date.
-The original MIT License allows for substantial freedom in usage and redistribution, but it does not provide an express grant of patent rights.

-### Contributions
-Moving forward, any new contributions to this project from August 25, 2024, onwards are to be licensed under the Apache 2.0 License.
-By contributing after this date, contributors agree to abide by the terms of the Apache 2.0 License.
+This project is a fork of https://github.com/microsoft/autogen and contains code under two licenses:

+- The original code from https://github.com/microsoft/autogen is licensed under the MIT License.
+See the [LICENSE_originial_MIT](./LICENSE_original_MIT) file for details.

+- Modifications and additions made in this fork are licensed under the Apache License, Version 2.0.
+See the  [LICENSE](./LICENSE) file for the full license text.

 We have documented these changes for clarity and to ensure transparency with our user and contributor community.
-For further details on the license specifications, please see the LICENSE file included in this repository.
+For more details, please see the [NOTICE](./NOTICE.md) file.